cloudflare/cloudflare-docs/content/workers/platform/changelog/_index.md

 ## 2022-06-24

 - `wrangler dev` in global network preview mode now supports scheduling alarms.
-- R2 GET requests made with the `range` option now contain the returned range in the `GetObject`’s `range` parameter.
+- R2 GET requests made with the `range` option now contain the returned range in the `GetObject`'s `range` parameter.
 - Some Web Cryptography API error messages include more information now.
 - Updated V8 from 10.2 to 10.3.